fotobudka-team/ab_image_comparison/README.md

 ## Features

+- **Collaborative Annotations**: Supports multiple users working on the same project simultaneously, with unique author tracking for each annotation.
 - **Efficient Workflow**: Pre-generated annotation pairs ensure smooth and fast annotation.
 - **Duplicate-Free Comparisons**: Avoid repeated annotations for the same image pairs.
 - **Multi-Project Support**: Manage and switch between multiple projects with ease.